Angel-of-Dev/b-reshit/dcc/orbital-dynamics/index.md

 ---

 ::: info Abstract
-We build a simple model that considers natural astronomical bodies in the celestial neighbourhood of Arrakis.
+We build a simple world model that considers natural astronomical bodies in the celestial neighbourhood of planet Arrakis.
 We equip the model with set of parameters and validation logic based on established methods from [celestial mechanics](https://en.wikipedia.org/wiki/Celestial_mechanics).
 In addition, we list simplifying assumptions that can be lifted in the future to build more comprehensive models.